N3RDIUM/vault/conventions.md

 # Context
 This vault is going to be used with a custom webpage builder in order to cleanly integrate this with my website.
-Every time this repository is committed to, a webhook will trigger build and pages deploy on `n3rdium.dev`.
+Every time this repository is committed to, a webhook will trigger pages deploy on `n3rdium.dev`.
 That’s what I plan to do around April 2026.

 Avoid renaming, since URLs need stability.
 For some amount of safety netting, you can implement a redirect system (markdown syntax with a redirect property).
-This is to be avoided as well, since it ruins ux.
+This is to be avoided as well, since it ruins UX.

 The structure plan will keep this in mind, along with longevity.
 I really need this structure to *just work,* with minimal refactoring.
 For decades to come.
 That’s going to be a fun challenge to tackle.

 Remember that *you’re not writing a textbook here.* These are *highly optimized, distilled notes.* Structure them appropriately.
-It’ll be completely useless if this ends up turning a textbook.
+It’ll be completely useless if this ends up turning into a textbook.
 # Paths
 All file and folder names will be `snake_case`.
 Unless they’re universally accepted and dominantly used in literature, the use of abbreviations is to be avoided.
 This will make way for readable URL slugs and cool stuff like that.
 # Levels